oroinc/documentation/user_guide/workflow_management.rst

 Workflow Management
 ===================

-Basically, a workflow is a sequence of industrial, administrative of other processes applied to a piece of work from initiation to completion.
-Workflow records in OroCRM represent such sequences of processes for work applied to instances of an OroCRM :term:`entity <Entity>`.
+Basically, a workflow is a sequence of industrial, administrative or other processes applied to a piece of work from the initiation to completion.
+Workflow records in OroCRM represent such sequences of processes for work applied to records of an OroCRM :term:`entity <Entity>`.
 From this article you will learn to understand, create and manage workflows.

 Steps, Transitions and Attributes
 ---------------------------------

-Each of the processes or actions applied to the entity is a *workflow transition* and the state of the entity before or after a transition is a *workflow step*.
+Each of the processes or actions applied to a record is a *workflow transition* and the state of this record before or after a transition is a *workflow step*.

-In the example below you can see a workflow of a document creation.
+In the example below you can see a simple workflow of a document creation.

 .. image:: ./img/workflows/wf_example.png